Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Experiments

 \textbf{Accuracy Analysis}

-We compare the performance of our proposed method against extensive video temporal grounding models on three benchmark datasets.
-As shown in Table \ref{table:accuracy}, we can observe that our method performs better than other methods in most metrics.
+As shown in Table \ref{table:accuracy}, we can observe that our method performs better than extensive methods in most metrics on three benchmark datasets.
 Compared with FVMR and CCA, our model performers better in all metrics.
-Especially, EMTM achieves an absolute improvement of 4.58\% on Charades- STA and 5.34\% on TACoS on the metric "R@1, IoU=0.7".
-Note that R@1, IoU=0.7 is a more crucial criterion to determine whether a TSGV model is accurate or not.
-The comparison of performance "on R1, IoU=0.7" shows that our method can predict results with higher quality.
+Especially, EMTM achieves an absolute improvement of 4.58\% on Charades- STA and 5.34\% on TACoS on the metric "R@1, IoU=0.7", which is a more crucial criterion with higher quality.